fl01/pathfinder-wotr-multiplayer/docs/dev/mods.md

 ## Network Messages

-In most cases, you will work with `INetworkServer` or `INetworkClient`.
-These provide direct access to network layer, allowing you to listen to existing messages or send custom ones.
+In most cases, you will need to use `INetworkHostConnection` or `INetworkClientConnection`.
+These provide direct access to the network layer while encapsulating everything to work with both connection types (TcpServer/P2P), allowing you to listen to existing messages or send custom ones.

 ### Reacting to existing messages
-Both `INetworkServer`/`INetworkClient` implement `INetworkReceiver` which has a method that can be used to subscribe to incoming messages
+Both `INetworkHostConnection`/`INetworkClientConnection` implement `INetworkConnection` which has a method that can be used to subscribe to incoming messages
 ```csharp
 On<TMessage>(Action<long, TMessage> messageHandler, MessageHandlerPriority priority)
 ```